 Preparing maps for hosting

-To use our standard map hosting service for ArcGIS compatible maps, please prepare the maps as follows:
+To use our Map Hosting Service for ArcGIS compatible maps, please prepare the maps as follows:

 - Make sure the map and all map layers use the "web mercator auxiliary sphere / EPSG:3857" projection.